cabralada/corona/README.md

 ## Usage

-- The application will run in `localhost:3005`
+- The application will run in :desktop_computer: `localhost:3005`
-- The `docker` will use: `localhost:3000`
+- The :elephant: `docker` will use: `localhost:3000`

 ## Future plans

 - :exclamation: Chart with more informations
+- :o: Detail information by days
-- Explore more countries :earth_americas:
+- :heavy_check_mark: Explore more countries :earth_americas:
-- Collect valid informations
+- :heavy_check_mark: Collect valid informations